In-Person P1106

 Student Support Resources

-If you find yourself struggling academically or with mental health problems, Student Development Services (SDS) at Nipissing University has many supports available to you (go here or email sds@nipissingu.ca ).
+If you find yourself struggling academically or with mental health problems, Student Development Services (SDS) at Nipissing has many supports available to you (go here or email sds@nipissingu.ca ).

 Nipissing Library Resources